paninij/paninij/site/src/_docs/2_ex_hello_world.md

 ```

 The capsule Greeter has a field of type Console that is annotated with the
-`@Imports`.
+`@Imported`.
 This means that the Greeter wants to call procedures of a Console
 capsule, but does not want to create the instance of the capsule.
 By using
-`@Imports`, it specifies that the parent capsule of the Greeter must supply the
+`@Imported`, it specifies that the parent capsule of the Greeter must supply the
 reference to the Console capsule.
 This is shown in the `HelloWorldCore` in the
 design method where g.imports is called and the reference to the Console capsule
 is passed as a parameter.